 q- Applying herbicide:

-Sometimes applying herbicide on tomato plants can also harm the tomato plants.
+Sometimes applying herbicide to tomato plants can also harm the tomato plants.
 Besides, it will take time to recover the damaged plants or even die due to extreme stress.

-So, never apply imbalanced herbicide on tomato plants.
+So, never apply imbalanced herbicides on tomato plants.

 04- Tomato problems for hardiness zone effects

 The United States has 13 different planting hardiness zones for growing plants.
-And, as a matter of fact, different planting zone shows different types of weather condition as well as susceptible to some specific regional diseases.
+And as a matter of fact, different planting zone shows different types of weather condition as well as susceptibility to some specific regional diseases.

-If the temperature down below or higher from the comfortable temperature range, the tomato plants will show some problems.
+If the temperature is down below or higher than the comfortable temperature range, the tomato plants will show some problems.

 Moreover, some areas are geographically and environmentally prone to some diseases.